-Now lets start planning the table fields which will make us to achieve our objectives.
-As we are working in Joomla, so it provides us with some standard field names which are pre programmed in Joomla, like ordering, state, checked_out etc. ID field is normally used as a primary key which is also auto increamental and through it, a unique record is identified.
+Now let’s start planning the table fields that will help us achieve our objectives.
+As we are working in Joomla, it provides us with some standard field names that are preprogrammed in Joomla, like ordering, state, checked_out, etc. ID field is normally used as a primary key, which is also auto-increasing, and through it, a unique record is identified.
 Then we will have a field to hold the breed name.
-This field will be used in front and backend to link to the detail and edit page respectively.
-The url of the detailed page in frontend will also be computed on the basis of alias generated from the breed name, which I will cover later in the tutorial.
-This sort of url is also referred to as a search engine friendly url.
+This field will be used in the front and backend to link to the detail and edit pages, respectively.
+The url of the detailed page in the frontend will also be computed on the basis of an alias generated from the breed name, which I will cover later in the tutorial.
+This sort of url is also referred to as a “search engine friendly url.”

 Creating the database table

-Now the actual stage begins where we will create a table in mysql and will add fields to it, as we have planned previously.
-To do this, first we would require a MySQL editor.
-I am using phpMyAdmin for this purpose because it is most common and have a better user friendly interface but there are also good one out there, like Sequel Pro is also a smart choice if you are using Mac.
+Now the actual stage begins, where we will create a table in MySQL and add fields to it, as we have previously planned.
+To do this, we would first require a MySQL editor.
+I am using phpMyAdmin for this purpose because it is the most common and has a better user-friendly interface, but there are other good ones out there, like Sequel Pro, which is also a smart choice if you are using a Mac.

-Make some action now and create an empty table named “jos_breed_breed".
-I am assuming “jos” as your joomla prefix which will then be replaced with “#_", while packaging the extension.
-Joomla replaces “#_” with your joomla installation prefix, after installing your extension.
-Now in the table name, “jos_breed_breed", after prefix, there comes our component name and then the table name.
-It is not a rule by joomla but I normally use component name in the table because of eliminating the chance of overriding other extension table because DROP Table command is also used in so many places, before the actual CREATE table query, to remove the previous instance of table and create the new one.
+Make some action now and create an empty table named “jos_breed_breed.”
+I am assuming “jos” as your Joomla prefix, which will then be replaced with “#_” while packaging the extension.
+Joomla replaces “#_” with your Joomla installation prefix after installing your extension.
+Now in the table name, “jos_breed_breed,” after the prefix comes our component name and then the table name.
+It is not a rule by Joomla, but I normally use the component name in the table because it eliminates the chance of overriding another extension table because the DROP TABLE command is also used in so many places, before the actual CREATE TABLE query, to remove the previous instance of the table and create the new one.
 For the table encoding, normally UTF-8 is used.